 Plump: A plump wine is one that has concentration of sumptuous primary fruit and that isn’t over extracted and fat but more… plump!

 Pretty: Pretty wines are making a comeback!
 Pretty will refer to a wine that is elegant, normally with a nice floral character that charms the palate rather than making it work too hard.

 Silky: Velvety and silky can be used interchangeably to describe a bottle that has a lovely mouth feel, and with a plushness of fruit that is usually fairly plump but not quite fat.

 If you want to sip on a wine that is silky smooth, try Two Hands Pictures Angels Share Shiraz.

 Smokey: Smokiness can be derived from a period of oak maturation.
 If a wine has a smoky character in its youth it may well have spent some time in highly toasted new oak barrels and could benefit from some in time in the cellar before you pop open the next bottle.

 Steely: When a wine has higher acidity it will come across as being steely.

 Tannins: Tannins are mostly found in red wines and are the cause of the drying sensation you feel on your gums.
 High, unripe tannins can be aggressive and unpleasant, but round, soft tannins help bring structure to a wine.

-Yummy: Perhaps not a technical wine tasting term but let’s face it, sometimes a wine is just yummy and demands that you drink it up in good company and with a smile on your face.
+Yummy: Perhaps not a technical wine tasting term but let’s face it, sometimes a wine is just yummy and it demands that you drink it in good company and with a smile on your face.